SherlockPsy/Life/06_INFRASTRUCTURE_LOGIC.md

 Source may be:
 - a person
 - the World
+- a named institution
 - a named public surface
-- a named institution

 Infrastructure does not verify:
+- authenticity
+- authority
 - legitimacy
-- authority
-- authenticity
+- intent

 Source is descriptive only.

 ---

 ## III.
-TAG EXTRACTION (PUBLIC, CLERICAL ONLY)
+WORLD-LEVEL FACT SEED HANDLING (CRITICAL)

-### 1. Purpose
+### 1. DEFINITION

-Public tags exist solely to assist **retrieval**.

-They are not memory.
-They are not meaning.
-They are not interpretation.
+Infrastructure MUST support a class of evidence called **World-Level Fact Seeds**.

+A World-Level Fact Seed:
+- introduces a new fact into Public Reality
+- is not authored by a person
+- is not derived from prior evidence
+- does not imply process or causation

+Infrastructure treats such seeds as **first-class public evidence**.

 ---

+### 2. VALIDATION RULES FOR WORLD-LEVEL FACT SEEDS

+Infrastructure MUST validate that World-Level Fact Seeds:

+- assert a fact, not a process
+- contain no temporal narrative
+- contain no explanation
+- contain no inevitability
+- contain no instruction
+- contain no reaction claims

+Valid:
+- “Michael has signed a new deal.”
+- “Maria is now in a relationship.”
+- “The BAFTAs are scheduled for 12 August.”
+- “Rebecca’s ex is getting married.”

+Invalid:
+- “After months of negotiation…”
+- “This will change everything.”
+- “Everyone is reacting.”
+- “This guarantees consequences.”

+Invalid seeds MUST be rejected.

+---

+### 3. AWARENESS SEPARATION

+Infrastructure MUST NOT:
+- assume awareness
+- propagate awareness
+- assert who knows
+- infer reactions

+World-Level Fact Seeds establish **truth**, not **knowledge**.

+Awareness occurs only through later encounters.

+---

+## IV.
+PRIVATE LEDGER RECORDING

+### 1. AUTHORSHIP

+Only Agents may write to their own Private Ledger.

+Infrastructure MUST NOT:
+- auto-generate ledger entries
+- infer beliefs
+- correct misunderstandings

+---

+### 2. IMMUTABILITY

+Private Ledger entries are:
+- append-only
+- immutable
+- never reconciled
+- never summarised

+---

+## V. RETRIEVAL MECHANICS

+### 1. PURPOSE

+Retrieval exists to:
+- resurface past text
+- re-present written reality

+Retrieval does NOT:
+- prioritise importance
+- enforce relevance
+- impose narrative coherence

+---

-### 2. Permitted Public Tags
+### 2. RETRIEVAL INPUTS

-Tags may represent:
+Retrieval MAY use:
+- literal text matching
+- tag overlap
+- vector similarity

+Retrieval MUST NOT use:
+- emotional weighting
-- physical objects
+- salience scoring
+- public impact estimates
-- locations
+- institutional authority weighting

+---

+## VI.
+TAGGING (CLERICAL ONLY)

+### 1. PERMITTED TAGS

+Tags may identify:
 - named people
+- named places
+- named institutions
 - named public surfaces
-- named institutions

-Examples:
-- `Door`
-- `Kitchen`
-- `Instagram`
-- `Tabloid`
-- `Studio`
-- `University`
+- concrete objects

 Tags MUST be:
-- concrete
+- literal
 - surface-level
 - mechanically extractable

 ---

-### 3. Forbidden Public Tags
+### 2. FORBIDDEN TAGS

-Tags MUST NOT represent:
+Tags MUST NOT encode:
 - emotion
-- intention
-- motive
 - importance
-- public reaction
+- reaction
-- institutional reasoning
-- spread or reach

-Forbidden examples:
-- `Anger`
-- `Scandal`
-- `Viral`
+- narrative role
-- `Crisis`
+- causation
-- `Backlash`
+- “seed” status

-If a tag implies interpretation, it is illegal.
+If a tag implies meaning, it is illegal.

 ---

-## IV.
-PRIVATE LEDGER INDEXING (SEALED)

-### 1. Purpose

-Private ledger indexing exists only to allow **bounded rereading**.

-It does not:
-- summarize thought
-- rank importance
+## VII.
+VECTOR REPRESENTATIONS

+Vectors MAY exist to support associative retrieval.

+Vectors:
-- infer coherence
+- are opaque
-- resolve contradiction
+- are non-authoritative
+- do not encode truth
+- may be regenerated

+Vector regeneration MUST NOT alter reality.

 ---

-### 2. Index Characteristics

-Private indices:
-- are derived mechanically from text
-- are visible only to the owning Agent
-- are never exposed to the World
-- are never merged with public indices

-Private indices MUST NOT encode:
-- correctness
-- emotion
-- narrative structure
-- causal chains

----

-### 3. Retrieval Constraints

-Private ledger retrieval:
-- selects a bounded subset of entries
-- performs no summarization
-- performs no semantic ranking
-- asserts no truth

-Absence of retrieved memory is meaningful.
-Infrastructure does not compensate.

----

-## V. VECTOR FINGERPRINTS

-### 1. Purpose

-Vectors exist solely to support **associative retrieval**.

-They answer one question only:
-> “Which texts are linguistically similar?”

-They do not:
-- assert relevance
-- encode meaning
-- encode importance
-- represent public conditions

----

-### 2. Constraints

-Vectors are:
-- opaque
-- non-authoritative
-- unreadable by Agents
-- never exposed as evidence

-Vectors may be regenerated.
-Regeneration MUST NOT alter reality.

----

-## VI.
-RETRIEVAL OPERATIONS

-Retrieval may combine:
-- tag overlap
-- vector similarity

-Retrieval MUST NOT:
-- privilege emotional content
-- privilege public visibility
-- privilege institutional sources
-- infer significance
-- enforce narrative continuity

-Retrieval selects candidates.
-Readers interpret.

----

-## VII.
+## VIII.
 CONTEXT ASSEMBLY

 Context assembly:
-- concatenates selected text
+- concatenates retrieved text
 - preserves original wording
 - preserves ordering

 Context assembly MUST NOT:
-- summarize
-- paraphrase
+- summarise
 - compress
 - explain
 - bridge gaps
+- imply continuity

-If context “reads better,” it is wrong.
+If context “reads better”, it is wrong.

 ---

-## VIII.
-SUPPORT FOR LATENT MANIFESTATION

-### 1. Principle

-Infrastructure does not manage time.

-Infrastructure may, however, record evidence that:
-- arrives later
-- appears abruptly
-- reflects ordinary real-world latency

-Infrastructure does not know *why* evidence arrives now.
-It only records *that* it arrives now.

----

-### 2. Prohibitions

-Infrastructure MUST NOT:
-- queue future evidence
-- store pending outcomes
-- schedule manifestation
-- simulate delay
-- imply background processing

-Latency is a property of lived experience, not a system feature.

----

 ## IX.
 OUTPUT VALIDATION (FORENSIC ONLY)

-### 1. Purpose
+### 1. PURPOSE

-Validation enforces **forensic law**, not meaning.
+Validation enforces **constitutional legality**, not quality.

-It ensures output:
-- describes observable reality only
-- violates no physical continuity
+Validation checks for:
-- contains no forbidden constructs
+- forbidden constructs
+- illegal assertions
+- internal state leakage
+- causation claims
+- trajectory claims

 ---

-### 2. Validator Authority
+### 2. SEED-SPECIFIC VALIDATION

-Validation MAY be performed by:
-- deterministic rules
-- a constrained validator LLM

-The validator:
-- does not add facts
-- does not remove facts
-- does not invent causation
-- does not soften tone
-- does not narrate
+When validating World-Level Fact Seeds, infrastructure MUST ensure:

+- no process language
+- no “after”, “because”, “therefore”
+- no future commitments
+- no escalation framing

+Seeds that violate these rules MUST be rejected.

 ---

-### 3. Meaning Removal (CRITICAL)

-The validator MAY:
-- strip internal interpretation
-- replace internal attribution with observable description

-Example:
-- Illegal: “She feels exposed.”
-- Legal rewrite: “She shifts her jacket closer around herself.”

-This preserves outcome while discarding interpretation.

----

 ## X. EXECUTION CONSTRAINTS

-Infrastructure processes:
+Infrastructure:
-- run only in response to invocation
+- runs only when invoked
-- never run in the background
+- does not idle
-- never loop
+- does not loop
-- never self-trigger
+- does not self-trigger

-There is no idle work.
+- does not persist execution state

-There is no waiting state.
+There is no background activity.

 ---

 ## XI.
-PROHIBITIONS
+ABSOLUTE PROHIBITIONS

 Infrastructure MUST NOT:
-- interpret text
-- infer emotion
-- infer intent
+- simulate society
 - simulate institutions
+- simulate time
+- simulate causation
-- simulate crowds
+- simulate escalation
-- predict outcomes
+- manage plots
-- maintain state
+- curate novelty

-If infrastructure “understands,” it is illegal.
+If infrastructure “decides”, it is invalid.

 ---